 Royal Holloway, University of London is one of the top research-intensive institutions in the UK and is internationally recognised for excellent research and teaching across the sciences, social sciences, arts and humanities.
 Royal Holloway students join a community in which academic staff are working at the frontiers of their subjects, and degree courses, interdisciplinary programmes and specialist research centres reflect current thinking and the latest developments.
 Research is enhanced by collaborations with industry and commerce.

-Currently ranked top in the UK top and fourth in the world for its international outlook, the College is also recognised as one of the top 120 universities in the world in the Times Higher World Rankings 2012.
-Royal Holloway is today one of the University’s largest multi-faculty colleges and upon graduation all students receive a degree from the University of London, which is recognised globally.
+Since Queen Victoria presided over the grand opening of the Royal Holloway on 30 June 1886, the College has continued to grow in size and status, becoming part of the University of London at the turn of the 20th century.
+The College is today one of the University’s largest multi-faculty colleges and upon graduation all students receive a degree from the University of London, which is recognised globally.

 The College is home to a community of over 9,000 students from over 120 different countries.
 With a third of students coming from outside the United Kingdom, Royal Holloway offers a welcoming study environment for students from all backgrounds.
 International students are supported by a range of specialist academic and careers services as well as excellent welfare services and accommodation.